Toronto philanthropists John and Myrna Daniels give back to arts community

 "Mr. Daniels was generous enough to write the first cheque for the festival, when everybody told him he was a fool," says wife Myrna, referring to her husband with honorific respect.
 "But then he was also one of the founders of Cineplex.
 Everybody thought that was a foolish idea.
 Who would want to go to little rooms to watch films?"

-Asked if there was a thread that tied their philanthropic activity together, Daniels says that her husband "simply wishes to give back to the country that gave him all the opportunity in the word."
+Asked if there was a thread that tied their philanthropic activity together, Daniels says that her husband "simply wishes to give back to the country that gave him all the opportunity in the world."

 The businessman and real estate developer is a first-generation Canadian who arrived from Poland as a preteen on the eve of the Second World War.
 In 2008, he gifted $14-million to the University of Toronto's facility of architecture.
 Fifty years earlier, the school had provided him with financial assistance to cover his studies.